Witchcraft Acts

-In England, Scotland, Wales, and Ireland, and the British colonies, there has historically been a succession of Witchcraft Acts governing witchcraft and providing penalties for its practice, or—in later years—rather for pretending to practise it.
+The Witchcraft Acts were a historical succession of governing laws in England, Scotland, Wales, Ireland, and the British colonies on penalties for the practice, or—in later years—rather for pretending to practice witchcraft.

 Witchcraft Act 1541

 Religious tensions in England during the 16th and 17th centuries resulted in the introduction of serious penalties for witchcraft.
-Henry VIII's Act of 1541 (33 Hen.
-VIII c.
-8) was the first to define witchcraft as a felony, a crime punishable by death and the forfeiture of goods and chattels.
+Henry VIII's Witchcraft Act 1541 (33 Hen.
+8. c.
+8) was the first act to define witchcraft as a felony, a crime punishable by death and the forfeiture of goods and chattels.
 It was forbidden to:

-The Act also removed the benefit of clergy, a legal device that exempted the accused from the jurisdiction of the King's courts, from those convicted of witchcraft.
+The act also removed the benefit of clergy, a legal device that exempted the accused from the jurisdiction of the King's courts, from those convicted of witchcraft.
 This statute was repealed by Henry's son, Edward VI, in 1547.

 Witchcraft Act 1562

 An 1562 Act Against Conjurations, Enchantments and Witchcrafts (5 Eliz.
-I c.
+1. c.
 16) was passed early in the reign of Elizabeth I. It was in some respects more merciful towards those found guilty of witchcraft than its predecessor, demanding the death penalty only where harm had been caused; lesser offences were punishable by a term of imprisonment.
-The Act provided that anyone who should "use, practise, or exercise any Witchcraft, Enchantment, Charm, or Sorcery, whereby any person shall happen to be killed or destroyed", was guilty of a felony without benefit of clergy, and was to be put to death.
+The act provided that anyone who should "use, practise, or exercise any Witchcraft, Enchantment, Charm, or Sorcery, whereby any person shall happen to be killed or destroyed", was guilty of a felony without benefit of clergy, and was to be put to death.

-Indictments for homicide caused by witchcraft begin to appear in the historical record in the period following the passage of the 1563 Act.
+Indictments for homicide caused by witchcraft begin to appear in the historical record in the period following the passage of the 1563 act.
 Out of the 1,158 homicide victims identified in the surviving records, 228 or 20.6% were suspected of being killed by witchcraft.
 By comparison, poison was suspected in only 31 of the cases.
 Out of the 157 people accused of killing with witchcraft, roughly half were acquitted.
 Only nine of the accused were men.

 Scottish Witchcraft Act 1563

-Under the Scottish Witchcraft Act 1563 both the practice of witchcraft and consulting with witches were capital offences.
-This Act stayed on Scottish statute books until repealed as a result of a House of Lords amendment to the bill for the post-union Witchcraft Act 1735.
+Under the Scottish Witchcraft Act 1563, enacted effective 4 June 1563, both the practice of witchcraft and consulting with witches were capital offences.
+This act remained on Scottish statute books until it was repealed as a result of a House of Lords amendment to the bill for the post-union Witchcraft Act 1735.